2ndlook – View From A Square Prism

 3. Mixed this with the exploitation of the labour (like in slavery) it is the ultimate depravity in society.

-It is these elephants in the (Europe) history room that need to seen – and recognized.
+It is these elephants in the history room of Europe that need to seen – and recognized.